wateraccounting/WaPORMOOC/README.md

 [Water Accounting and Auditing](https://ocw.un-ihe.org/course/view.php?id=194) provides more information about the concepts of water accounting and auditing and tools how to generate water accounts (also available in [French](https://ocw.un-ihe.org/course/view.php?id=195))

-More courses available on the [OpenCourseWare platform](https://ocw.un-ihe.org) of [IHE Delft Institute for Water Education](https://un-ihe.org)
+More courses are available on the [OpenCourseWare platform](https://ocw.un-ihe.org) of [IHE Delft Institute for Water Education](https://un-ihe.org)
 ![image](images/OCW_IHE.JPG)